huaminghuangtw/Evergreen-Notes/Permanent-Notes/Quit social media.md

 ---

 Social media is a highly judgmental space.
-What you see there is merely a curated highlight reel—a _second reality_ that doesn’t tell the full story of people’s lives.
+What you see there is merely a curated highlight reel—a _second reality_ that doesn’t tell the full story of people’s behind-the-scenes lives.

 ---